 Understanding The Available Information

-Education providers must accept that this radical change in the availability of technology is having a universal impact upon the “what, where, when and why” that learners experience.
-As an example, reading and writing are competing with new forms of communication, including Facebook, Skype, Zoom, FaceTime, films, etc. The “voices” in the book are openly frustrated that the curriculum offered and the use of technology for learning are not relevant to or meeting the life skills need.
+Education providers must accept that this radical change is having an impact upon the “what, where, when and why” that learners experience.
+As an example, reading and writing are competing with new forms of communication, including Facebook, Skype, Zoom, FaceTime, films, etc. Moreover, the “voices” are openly frustrated that the curriculum and the use of technology for learning are not relevant to or meeting the life skills need.

 Windows Of Opportunity